HOW TO MANAGE YOUR TIME BETTER AND WHY IT MATTERS

 - That I was doing something wrong because I thought life was meant to be busy

 - I wasn’t important because important people are always busy, aren’t they?!

-Knocking things off my diary and all the other little things I did to free up my time, wasn’t about not being busy, popular, valued or luxury.
+Knocking activities from my diary and all the other little things I did to free up my time, wasn’t about not being busy or popular or living a life value or opportunity.
 It was just about managing my time better and being clear on what I really wanted from life.

 I was still getting all the things done that I needed to do.
 I even found I had more time for the things that I wanted to do.

 When I cleared my calendar, there were many benefits.

 - I felt better.
-I felt less stressed and over-stretched.
+I was less stressed and over-stretched.

 - I had more wiggle room in case things went wrong.

 - I could take my time instead of rushing from A to B.

 - I had time to listen to my friends, talk with my husband, play with my kids.

 - Time for hobbies, warm baths, reading books, watching TV in bed – without feeling guilty.

 - I was more organised, forgot less, got more stuff done (more of the right things though).

 - I appreciated life more as I had time to lean into it instead of just skating the surface.